ualibweb/ua-folio-docs/docs/Rancher.md

 # Rancher

-Our Rancher environment can be accessed at [this link](https://rancher.dev.folio.org/).
+Our Rancher environment can be controlled at [this link](https://rancher.dev.folio.org/).
 The main wiki for interacting with Rancher is [here](https://dev.folio.org/faqs/how-to-get-started-with-rancher/).